jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ### *User Experience (UX)*

-User Experience, often abbreviated as UX, focuses on creating a positive and seamless interaction between users and a digital product or service.
+User Experience focuses on creating a positive and seamless interaction between users and a digital product or service.

 It encompasses various aspects, including the consistency of design and functionality, the representation of branding elements and logos, app navigation that ensures easy and intuitive user journeys, user authentication processes, push notifications for timely updates, geolocation and maps for location-based services, the flow for booking rides, payment processing, offline functionality to maintain usability without an internet connection, and a 5-star rating system with optional comments to gather user feedback.